Physiological disorders of Tomato

 Management:This can be corrected by applying magnesium oxide @ 300kg/ha.
 Liming soil and use of chemical fertilizer containing soluble magnesium also keeps this in control.

-6. Hollow stem
+6. Hollow stem in cole crop

 In heavy fertilized soils, particularly with nitrogen, rapidly growing plants of cauliflower develop hollow stem and curd.